Azure/apim-lab/apim-lab/7-security/apimanagement-7-3-3-Oauth2-AuthorizationGrantFlow.md

 ![backend app registration3](../../assets/images/authflow3.png)

 - Select Expose an API and set the Application ID URI with the default value.
 Record this value for later.
 - Select the Add a scope button to display the Add a scope page.
-Then create a new scope that's supported by the API (for example, Colors.Read).
+Then create a new scope that's supported by the API (for example, Calculator.Read).
 - Select the Add scope button to create the scope.
 Repeat this step to add all scopes supported by your API.
 - When the scopes are created, make a note of them for use in a subsequent step.

 ![backend app registration4](../../assets/images/authflow4.png)

-### Register another application (client-app) in Azure AD to represent a client application that needs to call the API.​
+### Register another application (client-app) in Azure AD to represent the Developer Portal( client application)​

 Every client application that calls the API needs to be registered as an application in Azure AD.
 In this example, the client application is the Developer Console in the API Management developer portal.
 In this case we will register another application in Azure AD to represent the Developer Console: